Polynomial integrable systems from cluster structures: Introduction and main results

+For a smooth Poisson variety $(P, \pi)$ with $p_0 \in P$ such that $\pi(p_0) = 0$ and a (generalized) cluster structure $\calC$ in $\CC(P)$ that is regular on $P$ and compatible with $\pi$, Theorem B says that Property $\calI$ at $p_0$, or the lack thereof, is shared by all (the simultaneous frozen variable modifications of) the extended clusters of $\calC$.

-Given a smooth irreducible rational quasi-affine Poisson variety $(P, \pi)$ and $p_0 \in P$ such that $\pi(p_0) = 0$ and a (generalized) mutation equivalence class $\calC$ of seeds in $\CC(P)$ that is regular and compatible with $\pi$, we say that {\it $\calC$ has Property $\calI$ at $p_0$} if there exists a frozen variable modification of $\calC$ such that \eqref{eq:deg-mu-C-intro} holds.
-Combining with Theorem A, we conclude that if $\calC$ has Property $\calI$ at $p_0$, then {\it every} extended cluster of $\calC$ gives rise to at least one polynomial integrable system on $(T_{p_0}P, \pi_0)$ via Theorem B.
+{\bf Definition B.} Let $(P, \pi)$ be a smooth rational quasi-affine Poisson variety over $\CC$, and let $p_0 \in P$ be such that $\pi(p_0) = 0$.
+For a (generalized) cluster structure $\calC$ in $\CC(P)$ that is regular on $P$ and compatible with $\pi$, we say that {\it $\calC$ has Property $\calI$ at $p_0$} if there exists a frozen variable modification of $\calC$ such that \eqref{eq:deg-mu-C-0} holds.